stefanhans/thoughts-about-contexting-talk/PITCHME.md

 Writing functions or mappings from anything <br> into a binary hierarchy.

-- reuse standards, e.g., GPS, taxanomies
+- reuse standards, e.g., GPS, taxonomies
-- use transforming functions, e.g., from dictionaries, lists, ranges
+- transform, e.g., from dictionaries, lists, ranges

 ---